fkantelberg/socket-proxy/README.md

 # socket-proxy

-This tool allows to forward TCP ports to a server and make them accessible through ports of the server.
+This tool allows to forward TCP or HTTP ports to a server and make them available through the server.
+TCP ports will be mapped to ports of the server.
+HTTP forwarding is done with a simple reverse proxy using sub-domains.
 It consists of a client and server part.
 The server is listening for incoming connections from clients and creates additional listeners upon connection.
 These can be used to directly contact the TCP port set up as destination in the connecting client.

 ### Security

-With this tool you are publishing local ports which might cause security issues for non-hardened ports.
+With this tool you can publish local service which might cause security issues for non-hardened ports.
+You should consider further security measurements to harden critical systems if used.
+The HTTP implementation is very basic and can't handle HTTPS.
+It's recommended to use a reverse proxy like nginx with SSL and a wildcard certificate if HTTPS is required.

 ### Features

 - TLS encryption of the tunnel
 - Support for client certificates if CA is specified on the server
 - Support for IPv4 and IPv6
+- Proxy generic TCP ports or more specific HTTP servers
 - Limitation of number of tunnels, clients per tunnel, and connections per IP
+- Limit the access to specific IP's
+- Configuration on server and client side and negotiation of the used settings

 ### Usage